bill2239/stereo_matching/README.md

 stereo matching
 ==========
-Simple CPU implementation from sratch of Block Matching using simple Sum of Square difference Matching Cost You can either compile the code with gcc or visual studio with Opencv installed
+Simple CPU implementation from sratch of Block Matching using simple Sum of Square difference Matching Cost.
+You can either compile the code with gcc or visual studio with Opencv installed

 left image: